manasiumn37/CNNergy/README.md

 6. VGG16_Main.m -- The main file to run all the layers of VGG-16.
 7. GoogleNet_Main.m -- The main file to run all the layers of GoogleNet_v1.
 8. SqueezeNet_Main.m -- The main file to run all the layers of SqueezeNet_v11.
+9. Clock_Tree_Power.m -- This file implements the model to estimate the power consumption by the clock network.
+10. Analytical_Model.m -- This is the function which implements the analytical CNN energy model.
+Details about the function are provided below.

   **Notes:** (In order to run the "GoogleNet_Main.m" file, keep "GoogleNet_Main.m" and "GoogleNet_v1_Input_File.txt" in the same directory.